FAQ

 We need to reformulate without sucralose and Ace-K. Do you have sweetening alternatives that won’t add calories?

 Yes.
-ClearMask’s natural, non-caloric sweeteners offer a range of options to replace sucralose and Ace-K (acesulfame potassium).
-Customers tell us that ClearMask sweeteners also improve product flavor and work well in any application where sucralose or Ace-K (sometimes called acesulfame K) is used: beverages, baked goods, sauces, candies, frozen desserts, yogurt, and more.
+ClearMask’s natural, non-caloric sweeteners offer a range of options to replace sucralose and Ace-K (acesulfame potassium, sometimes called acesulfame K).
+Customers tell us that ClearMask sweeteners also improve product flavor and work well in any application where sucralose or Ace-K is used: beverages, baked goods, sauces, candies, frozen desserts, yogurt, and more.

 What’s the difference between a flavor mask and a flavor modifier?

+A mask tones down an off-flavor.
+A modifier can reduce or boost an aspect of flavor.
 Every flavor is made up of many components.
 To achieve great flavor in a food or beverage formula, we balance the positive characteristics and reduce the off-notes.
-A mask tones down an off-flavor.
-A modifier can reduce or boost an aspect of flavor.
 ClearMask solutions seek flavor balance that delivers the fullest experience, without adding calories or synthetic ingredients.

 Are ClearMask flavor masks all natural?